ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 You will need to use '\n' a ton in this class.
 Answer:

-Please see page 29 for a bint.
+Please see page 29 for a hint.

 ## Problem 4

 How do you declare an integer variable?
 Answer:

-Please see page 36 for a bint.
+Please see page 36 for a hint.

 ## Problem 5